pcollinscode/DataVisualization/README.md

 WebScraper    			By default, parses Graylog v2.2 documentation WebScraper hostname		Parses documentation at the website: hostname

-Note: This prototype component has been configured heavily to work with the page structure of the Graylog website.
+**Note**: This prototype component has been configured heavily to work with the page structure of the Graylog website.
 Further work will be needed to make it compatible with a larger collection of websites.